fnb-yeg/fnb-yeg.github.io/README.md

 ## To make changes to this website:

-You'll need GitHub, a Text Editor and some basic understanding of HTML.
+You'll need GitHub, and a Text Editor.
+A basic understanding of HTML helps, but isn't necessary.
 We use Bootstrap to make everything look nice.

 ### GitHub:
 You will need to know how to use github.
 There is a bit of a learning curve, but the good news